mesheshq/node-meshes-api/README.md

 - Allows safe custom headers (with contract headers protected)
 - Optional timeout support using `AbortController` when available

+See the [API Docs](https://meshes.io/docs) for more details about the API methods.

 ---

 ## Installation